 The Company has established the Internal Audit Division that conducts internal audits based on the basic rules of intra-group audits, set out to provide objectives and guidelines of internal audits.
 The Company develops effective internal audit structure that has independence and expertise in order to ensure soundness and adequacy of operation.
-The Company also inspects and evaluates adequacy and effectiveness of the risk management and internal control practices, and makes recommendation and the control practices and evaluates are recommended. tions as appropriate to the senior management of the Company on ways to improve and rectify questionable areas.
+The Company also inspects and evaluates adequacy and effectiveness of the risk management and internal control practices, and makes recommendations as appropriate to the senior management of the Company on ways to improve and rectify questionable areas.
 Thus the Company's internal audit guidelines facilitate effective achievement of management objectives including the improvement of the Group's internal management structure and the enhancement of its enterprise value.

-The Company's Internal Audit Division comprises 11 members of whom 8 serve concurrently in the Internal Audit Division of the banking subsidiary (as of March 31, 2017).
+The Company's Internal Audit Division comprises 15 members of whom 12 serve concurrently in the Internal Audit Division of the banking subsidiary (as of March 31, 2018).
 The Internal Audit Division conducts internal audits on each division of the Company based on the internal audit plan approved by the Board of Directors each year.
 The Internal Audit Division also conducts internal audits on each Group company, as necessary, on its own or by cooperating and coordinating with internal audit divisions of the subsidiaries, etc. and provides specific instructions and advice on the improvement of operations, in addition to managing and overseeing internal audit operations of the entire Group.